 The same is the case with this Accord owned by Joe LoCicero from Maine, who drove the Accord for more than two decades and hit the million mile mark.
 And got the nickname Million Mile Joe.
 Honda even showed their gratefulness to him and gifted Joe a new Accord in 2012.

 Now let’s cover something more American since American cars can also hit a million miles.
 More precisely the 1983 Lincoln Town Car.
 Knowing this you know that it could be more American than this.
-Lincoln which is the higher end marque of Ford to hit 1 million is quite an achievement, to be honest.
+Lincoln which is the higher-end marque of Ford to hit 1 million is quite an achievement, to be honest.

-And one Lincoln owner was successful to accomplish this pursuit or hitting the million.
+And one Lincoln owner was successful to accomplish this pursuit of hitting the million.
 The owner’s name was Chet Belisle.
 He drove this land yacht from coast to coast numerous times and it never broke down.
 The Lincoln has hit 1.3 million miles in total and this can be considered as a record for a Lincoln.

 As the owner noted.
 He only did the regular maintenance.
 He also did engine and transmission rebuild as well.
 And he nailed these rebuilds properly which later extended the life of the Town Car and managed to hit the 1.3 million mark.
 The owner also tracked each service and tune-up he did since he bought the car brand new from the dealership.
 It is a really remarkable story.